cgroza/GraffiTE/README.md

 - `--graph_method`: can be `pangenie`, `giraffe` or `graphaligner`, select which graph method will be used to genotyped TEs.
 Default is `pangenie` and it is optimized for short-reads. `giraffe` can handle both short and long reads, and `graphaligner` is optimized for long reads.
 >Note that both `giraffe` and `graphaligner` will spawn a process called `graphAlignReads`, while `pangenie` will spawn a process called `pangenie`.

 - `--reads`: a CSV file that lists the read sets (FASTQ/FASTQ.GZ) and sample names from which polymorphisms are to be genotyped.
 These samples may be different than the genome assemblies. **The header is required**.
-Only one FASTQ/FASTQ.GZ per sample, and sample names must be unique.
-Paired-end reads must be interleaved in the same file (`Pangenie`).
+Only one FASTQ/FASTQ.GZ per sample, and sample names must be unique. **Paired-end reads must be concatenated into a single file (`Pangenie`)**.
 In case `--longreads` is used as input, the same table can be used for `--longreads` and `--reads` (but not the opposite: `type` column is needed in `--longreads`, optional for `--reads`).

    Example `reads.csv`:
    ```